Understanding Why: How Drunk Driving is Bad

 Key Takeaways

-• Prevention Works: Designated drivers, ride-sharing, and responsible planning prevent 100% of drunk driving incidents
+- Prevention Works: Designated drivers, ride-sharing, and responsible planning can help reduce the risk of drunk driving incidents